 The USA Pediatrics Complex Care Clinic has received recognition as Alabama’s primary site for the Collaborative Improvement and Innovation Network to Advance Care for Children with Medical Complexity, a national quality improvement project with the purpose of improving the quality of life for children with medical complexity, the well-being of their families, and the cost-effectiveness of their care.

-Our physicians are also educators in the Department of Pediatrics at the University of South Alabama College of Medicine.
+Our physicians are also educators in the Frederick P. Whiddon College of Medicine at the University of South Alabama.
 Visit the Department of Pediatrics to learn about its academic mission and residency program.

 Our calendar lists special events and regularly scheduled classes separately.
 To display a list of upcoming classes, select the "Classes" option above or visit Events, Classes and Support Groups at USA Health.